Are you interested in heart-centered travel?

 Is there Internet available at our hotels?
 Internet will be available in Managua, but El Coco Loco does not offer wireless Internet to guests.
 If you must connect we recommend you buy a Dongle for about $30, these can be purchased at the airport from the Claro booth.

 Is there a bar at the hotels?
 Yes, you may purchase alcoholic and non-alcoholic beverages.

 What languages are spoken in Nicaragua?
 Spanish and British English.

 Do I need Travel Insurance?
 Travel Insurance is required for you to participate on this trip.
-Please be sure you check with your international medical insurance plan, or be sure you are covered for both medical emergency and flight cost due to change in schedule or cancelation beyond our control.
-We recommend Travel Guard or World Nomads
+Please be sure you check with your international medical insurance plan or be sure you are covered for both medical emergency and flight cost due to change in schedule or cancellation beyond our control.